Research

 The Public’s Response to the Book of Mormon: A Critical Phenomenology of Scripture

 This paper is a theoretically robust analysis surrounding the social construction of early Mormons and their critics following the publication of the Book of Mormon.
 Using Heidegger, Folkert, and Bell, I argue that early critics of Mormonism rhetorically appealed to broader conceptualizations of religion and the Bible to counter the movement.
 Likewise, early Mormons understood themselves in respect to this criticism by signifying themselves within the Book of Mormon and the Bible.
-The publication is forthcoming in the journal of Postscripts.
+The publication is published in the journal of Postscripts.

 Decoding Diaspora – **FULL DESCRIPTION COMING SOON**